Indezine Logo

 Applying a Theme in PowerPoint applies Theme Colors, Theme Fonts, Theme Effects, Theme Backdrops, and much more.
 However there are scenarios in which you really don't require such a complete makeover or metamorphosis.
 In that case, you can still apply Theme Colors and Theme Fonts and leave all other Theme attributes unchanged.

 Remember, the galleries for applying Theme Colors and Theme Fonts are no longer as accessible as they were in previous versions.
 They can now be found within the Variants group of Design tab of the Ribbon.
-Within the Variants group click the More button, as shown highlighted in red within Figure 1.
+Within the Variants group click the More button, as shown highlighted in red within Figure 1, below.

 More button